playcanvas/blog/_posts/2023-04-26-wordpress-to-jekyll-a-case-study.markdown

 - **Step 1:** Install WordPress plugin [Media Cleaner](https://wordpress.org/plugins/media-cleaner/) and use it to delete unused media files.
 - **Step 2:** Install WordPress plugin [Export Media Library](https://wordpress.org/plugins/export-media-library/) to download all remaining media files in a ZIP.

+This process cut the Media Library from 1GB to about 550MB.
 I simply extracted the zip contents to `assets/media` (relative to the root folder of my Jekyll site) and then did a search and replace of all media embed links to use the new file location.
 Easy!

 ### Hosting on GitHub Pages

 I now had a fully exported and functional Jekyll blog.
-But where to host it.
+But where to host it?
 One option was to throw the static site onto a file server and put it behind a CDN.
 But wait, the file-set of the Jekyll blog now sits in GitHub, so why not use [GitHub Pages](https://pages.github.com/) to host the site?
 There are some great benefits:

 - Deployment is a breeze to set up.
 - It's a managed platform so you just don't need to worry about maintenance and security as you would with your own infra.